tarantool/tarantool-ruby/README.md

 space = DB.space 0
 ```

-The driver internals can work in two modes: block via TCPSocket and non block via EventMachine and fibers.
+The driver internals can work in three modes:
+- blocking via TCPSocket
+- callback style via EventMachine
+- EM::Synchrony like via EventMachine and fibers, so that control flow is visually
+  blocked, but eventloop is not (see EM::Synchrony)

 By default it uses block mode.

 ```ruby